 What’s your guiltiest local pleasure?

 Stopping at the fruit stall on Hillier Street after exiting Sheung Wan MTR station to get a freshly squeezed large carrot juice to drink as I walk home.
 I usually finish it just as I reach my building.
-The perfect refreshing aperitif before dinner and costing far less than bar happy hour prices!
+It’s the perfect refreshing aperitif before dinner and costs far less than bar happy hour prices!

 What’s one thing you’d never change?